 A. Preliminary steps

-(i)Identifying the problems and the
+(i)Identifying the problems and the policy issues

 What is the pro-poor ICT access issue to be addressed?
 Why is it important and to whom?
 This may have been highlighted through research, expressed as a demand by grassroots organisations, or it may have a normative basis, for example, it has been identified by comparison with good practice elsewhere.
 Does this problem have a policy dimension?
 What current policies reinforce the problem?
 What changes in policies could lead to improvement?
 Who is responsible for those policies?